How Much Does It Cost to Demolish a House in 2025?

 Demolition Costs by Structure Type

 Some demolitions partially remove structures rather than the entire building.
-Partial demolition removes specific areas or structures, such as rotting floors or walls, pools, or kitchens.
+Partial demolition involves the removal of specific areas or structures, such as rotting floors or walls, pools, or kitchens.
 See cost ranges for common partial demolition projects below.

 Structure TypeAverage Cost Range